UK-wide call for NIHR Global Health Research Units

 There is a rapid contracting requirement for this call.
 Applicants should ensure relevant departments will be available to engage with the contracting process in March 2017.
 To support this a draft contract will be made available through the call webpage.

 Interested applicants are invited to attend a briefing event at the offices of UK Collaborative on Development Sciences (UKCDS) based at the Wellcome Trust in London from 2-5pm on Thursday 8th December.
-Professor Chris Whitty, the Department of Health’s Chief Scientific Advisor, will discuss the aims of the call and there will be presentations from the DH Global Health Research Advisor and NETSCC programme staff on how to make an application.
+Professor Chris Whitty, the Department of Health’s Chief Scientific Advisor, will discuss the aims of the call and there will be presentations from the DH Global Health Research Advisor and NIHR programme staff on how to make an application.
 Places at this event are limited.
 In the event of over-subscription numbers of attendees per institution may be limited.
-To register please visit our webpage: www.nets.nihr.ac.uk/funding/global-health

 You can register questions for the speakers questions in advance through Twitter #NIHRghr

-You should complete an online application on the NETSCC website including the following information.
+You should complete an online application including the following information.
 A Word version of the form with character counts is available through the links section of the website.

 Details of university or institution proposing to host Global Health Research Unit or Group